ioliveros/looplabsocial/README.md

 # install dependencies

-(make sure npm is installed on your machine)
+(make sure npm is installed in your machine)

 1. npm install
 2. npm start